rvk01/deflux/README.md

 [Flux](https://docs.influxdata.com/influxdb/cloud/query-data/get-started/).
 Note that writing to InfluxDB v1 is still possible.
 See the section about [InfluxDB v1 compatibility](#influxdb-version-1-compatibility).
+A couple of more features were added in the meantime:
+  - added battery state to sensors' measurements where available
+  - a pull-once-mode to write only the most recent measurement
+  - ...

+_This project is maintained.
+Feel free to report issues or open pull requests._

 ## Table of Contents